aunefyren/wrapperr/README.md

 <br>

 ## Explanation - How does it work?
 This is a web-based platform.
-It gathers and displays statistics using an API (application programming interface) that interacts with the Tautulli API.
+It gathers and displays statistics gathered from the Tautulli API (application programming interface).
 Install Wrapperr, configure the essential options, and Wrapperr will do the rest.
-Based on your exact configuration, Wrapperr will gather unique statistics for each user interacting with the application.
+Based on your exact configuration, Wrapperr will gather unique statistics for each user interacting with the application and display it in a nice format.

-In Wrapperr you configure a timeframe, from date-time A to date-time B. This is the timeframe from which the statistics are created.
+Within Wrapperr you configure a timeframe, from date-time `A` to date-time `B`.
+This is the timeframe from which the statistics are created.
 One could for instance have a wrap-up of multiple years of Tautulli data or just a week.
-If enabled, Wrapperr will verify the user with Plex to ensure personal data is kept private.
+If enabled, Wrapperr will also verify the user with their Plex login to ensure personal data is kept private.

 Most text is customizable through the Wrapperr admin interface which allows for regional translation.
 Certain statistics can be disabled and enabled based on relevance/interest.
-Users can if enabled, generate random URLs which can be shared between friends who want to see each other's statistics.
+Users can, if enabled, generate random URLs that can be shared between friends who want to see each other's statistics.

 <br>
 <br>